-You are probably suspicious of Tinnitus 911 because it comes off as an overly marketed product, reminding me of Tonaki Tinnitus Protocol (which was a bust).
+You are probably suspicious of Tinnitus 911 because it comes off as an over-the-top marketed product, reminding me of Tonaki Tinnitus Protocol (which was a bust) and supplements like Tinnitec.
 Maybe you saw someone promoting on social media, maybe you got an email about it from someone, or maybe you watched one of those ridiculous video presentations that are out there promoting it.

 It it is often provided in a very over-hyped away that just seems too good to be true.
 I mean can a all natural products like this really miraculously cure your tinnitus?

 There are a lot of red flags about this product, most of which I won’t go over.
 However, if you watch the video presentation then you are probably aware that the person who came up with this miracle product goes by the name of “Charlie Gaines”.
 However, this guy is likely a completely fabricated character because I found out that the image shown of him in the video presentation is actually taken from a short video clip that can be purchased online by anyone.
 In other words… The whole “Charlie Gaines” thing is a lie.

 But anyways, I’m like going to get much into this.
 Let’s move on to some of the claims made about this product

 Supposedly it can completely abolish your tinnitus and is a verified solution that works in five steps.
 The five steps that it works and are as follows…

 Okay?… This doesn’t tell you much.
 Much of what you are told is vague information in there isn’t much convincing evidence supporting it.

 In order to determine whether or not this supplement really works, you to take a look at the ingredients inside it.
 Below is a picture of the ingredient list on the back of a bottle of Tinnitus 911…